Between a Swiss National and a UK/Foreign National

 The marriage is performed publicly by the Civil Registrar in the town hall in the presence of two adult witnesses.
 A religious marriage ceremony is optional and may take place only after the civil marriage.
 Please note that the Regional Consular Centre is unable to give information on religious marriages.

 The Regional Consular Centre charges a fee of approximately £220.00 for filing the application for marriage.
-The fee can only be paid in cash or by cheque.

 Depending on the documents presented, additional costs may arise.